 In honour of the 150th anniversary of the founding of the Theosophical Society in New York city, we've decided to look into the cultural influence of Theosophy since then, with posts on novelists, composers, painters, poets, films, and pop culture.
 Perhaps the names here are not as familiar as with the list of novelists, but I think that all of the musical selections included here have something interesting to offer, not that the list does not include some historically significant composers.

-Corresponded with Edouard Schuré and incorporated
+French composer, pianist, and educator, corresponded with Edouard Schuré and incorporated

 holistic, spiritual and scientific perspectives in her writings on music theory